Demchok sector: Early history

 The Demchok region was mentioned as being part of the modern kingdom of Ladakh, when it was founded in the 10th century under the name Maryul.
 King Nyimagon, who founded the West Tibetan kingdom of Ngari Khorsum, divided his kingdom among his three sons upon his death.
 The eldest son Palgyigon, who is believed to have been the organiser of the Ladakh part of the kingdom, received Ladakh, and the other two sons received Guge–Purang and Zanskar.
 The description of Maryul in the Ladakh Chronicles mentions Demchok Karpo, the pyramidal white peak behind the Ladakhi Demchok village as one of the landmarks, possibly on its frontier.
 Other neighbouring landmarks like the Imis Pass ("Yimig rock") and an unidentified place called Raba Dmarpo were also mentioned.

 In addition to modern Ladakh, Rudok was also part of Maryul at the time of its formation.
-Whether it remained affiliated to Ladakh in later times is not unknown, but during the reigns of Tsewang Namgyal (r.
+Whether it remained affiliated to Ladakh in later times is unknown, but during the reigns of Tsewang Namgyal (r.
 1575–1595) and Sengge Namgyal (r.
 1616–1642), all the regions of Ngari Khorsum are known to have paid tribute to Ladakh.
 Sengge Namgyal is credited with building a Drukpa monastery at Tashigang, 30 km southeast of Demchok.
-He also built the present monasteries of Hemis and Hanle, and the sacred site of Demchok was apparently been placed under the former's jurisdiction.
+He also built the present monasteries of Hemis and Hanle, and the sacred site of Demchok was apparently placed under the former's jurisdiction.